Khatron Ke Khiladi 9 Final Contestants List: Vikas Gupta, Bharti-Harsh & Others To Participate!

 - These Pictures Prove How Much Bigg Boss 11’s Hina Khan & Rocky Love Each Other!

 Colors TV is coming up with the new season of the stunt-based reality show, Khatron Ke Khiladi.
-The show has been in news since a long time regarding the participation of contestants and as to who will be hosting the show.
-As reported, Rohit Shetty will be seen hosting the show, this season as well.
+The show has been in news since a long time regarding the participation of contestants and as to who would be hosting the show.
+As reported, Rohit Shetty, will be seen hosting the show, this season as well.
 The shooting of the show will begin in July (2018) and this time, the team will be travelling to Argentina!
 Many names have been doing the rounds regarding the participants of the show.

 It was said that the makers were looking out for controversial and popular celebrities.
 Looks like the makers have found the contestants finally!
 A few celebrities have already confirmed about their participation.
 According to the Spotboye report, here is the final list of contestants of Khatron Ke Khiladi 9.